Gorkov algebraic diagrammatic construction formalism at third order: Introduction

 In Refs.~\cite{Soma2011GkI,Soma2014GkII}, the standard SCGF formalism was extended to the Gorkov formulation to handle open-shell systems.
 In this formulation, the reference state is allowed to break $U(1)$ global-gauge symmetry associated with particle-number conservation thus accounting for pairing correlations and lifting the problematic degeneracy of symmetry-conserving reference states with respect to elementary excitations.
 Doing so, the reach of SCGF calculations was enlarged from the small set of doubly closed-shell nuclei to the much larger set of semi-magic nuclei.
 Applications have covered complete isotopic and isotonic chains around O, Ca and Ni~\cite{Lapoux2016,Soma2020LNL,Mougeot20,Sun20,Soma2021ejpa,Linh21}, eventually stretching to heavier isotopes up to A=140~\cite{Arthuis2020Xe}.
 The Gorkov SCGF formalism has so far been been devised only for a second-order self-energy, i.e. at the ADC(2) truncation level, which can grasp around 90\% of correlation energy and predict accurate trends of nuclear binding energies and radii with varying proton-neutron asymmetry.
 Nevertheless, confronting the predictive power of chiral Hamiltonians on absolute nuclear masses and spectroscopic data requires more accurate computations by going to ADC(3) or higher orders.
 At the same time, simple truncations such as ADC(2) remain significantly affected by the violation of global-gauge symmetry.
 While this issue is expected to resolve when going to higher truncation levels, it is not possible to assess the rate at which good particle number is restored without computing a proper sequence of ADC($n$) results with increasing orders $n=1,2,3$ and so on.
 In this work we pave the way to addressing these open questions by deriving the Gorkov ADC(3) approximation in full for a Hamiltonian with up to two-body forces.

 Section~\ref{Sec:GPros} reviews key concepts of the Gorkov Green's function formalism and sets out the details needed for its implementation.
 In particular, the analytical form of the self-energy and the Gorkov eigenmatrix problem, which are central to the following developments, are discussed.
 Working ADC(2) and ADC(3) equations are presented in full in Sec.~\ref{Sec:ADCn}.
 While the focus is eventually on a self-consistent implementation, Sec.~\ref{Sec:Comb_diags} provides a detailed overview of the composite diagrams required in a standard (non self-consistent) theory.
 Sec.~\ref{Sec:scgf_approx} deals with practical limitations in the application of SCGF theory and sets out a systematic way to implement partial self-consistency without introducing uncontrolled uncertainties.
+The main results of this work are then collected in Sec.~\ref{Sec:Implem}, which summarises the specific terms and working equations at each level of ADC($n$) truncation.
 A number of further technical details are relegated to the appendices, in decreasing order of importance.
 Appendix~\ref{App:Jcoupl} discusses the angular-momentum coupling of the ADC($n$) equations applicable to spherical bases.
 While these are conceptually the same formulae as the ones discussed in the main text, they provide implementation-ready working equations for applications to semi-magic nuclei.
 The contributions of composite diagrams to the static self-energy are not needed in most application but are derived in App.~\ref{App:SigInf_3rd_ord} for completeness.
 App.~\ref{App:Freq_ints} demonstrates some (somewhat pedagogical) details regarding how the final ADC(3) equations discussed in this paper are derived.
 Conclusions are drawn in Sec.~\ref{Sec:Concl}.